marshall245/little-quiz/README.md

 3. Visiting the `http://localhost:8000/admin` should now work

+###### Create an Admin User and Manage App
-4. Access image at a shell prompt to create an admin user
+1. Access image at a shell prompt to create an admin user
 ```bash
 $ docker exec -it little-quiz /bin/sh
 ```

-5. From within the container run
+2. From within the container run
 ```bash
 # add an admin user; {USERNAME} :: {EMAIL} :: {PASSWORD}
 (inner-prompt)$ python manage.py createsuperuser
 ```

+3. You can now go back to `http://localhost:8000/admin` and log in as an admin user.
+Here you can add dataabase entries, users, and user groups.

-6. Clean up
+###### Clean Up
+6. Use docker to stop and delete the image
 ```bash
 $ docker stop little-quiz
 $ docker rm little-quiz